 TU finance students actively manage the Student Investment Fund, a portfolio with a value of more than $7 million.
 In addition to providing real-stakes, real-dollar financial management experience, the fund provides earnings that subsidize scholarships for finance students.

 In 2019, a team of TU students, including two students from the CIS program, placed in the top 10 of a nation wide cyber defense competition.

 Students have access to a state-of-the-art trading floor learning environment that includes 12 Bloomberg terminals.

 Friends of Finance is an organization of business professionals, TU alumni and supporters of the Collins College of Business.
 Eight times a year, the Executive Speakers series brings leading executives to the TU campus to share their knowledge and explore important business issues.
 Past speakers include executives from Coach, Wal-Mart Stores, Inc., Bank of America, Southwest Airlines, QuikTrip Corporation, Lloyd’s of London, Chesapeake Energy and The Boeing Company (just to name a few!).

-Each year, the School of Accounting and Management Information Systems hosts the statewide Conference of Accountants, which features distinguished national and international speakers on current trends and issues in the field of accounting.
+Each year, the School of Accounting and Computer Information Systems hosts the statewide Conference of Accountants, which features distinguished national and international speakers on current trends and issues in the field of accounting.

-Studio Blue is TU’s “creative greenhouse” and offers a flexible environment for students to work in: magnetic walls and plenty of whiteboard space.
+Studio Blue is TU’s center for innovation and creativity and offers a flexible environment for students to work in: magnetic walls, computers, and plenty of whiteboard space.
 It also functions as a student-run agency where interested students learn by doing, and deliver ideas, design, research, and finished materials to local nonprofit organizations and for-profit companies.
-In 2011, Studio Blue was honored with two Addy awards for its work.